 However, Northern Ireland is a part of the UK.

 So, just so we’re clear here:

-- The Republic of Ireland: An independent country that is not a part of the United Kingdom.
+- The Republic of Ireland is an independent country that is not a part of the United Kingdom.

-- Northern Ireland: A country that is a part of the United Kingdom.
+- Northern Ireland is a country that is a part of the United Kingdom.

 Or, if you prefer a visual description:

 As you can see, only Northern Ireland is a part of the UK.
 The rest of the island of Ireland is completely independent.

 The confusion stems from the fact that most people use the word “Ireland” to describe the Republic of Ireland.
 This is because “Ireland” is actually the official name of the state.